Kelsidavis/futura/docs/DISTRIBUTED_FIPC_DESIGN.md

 ---

-## 3. Service Discovery & Registry
+## 3. Service Discovery & Registry (Signed)
-- `svc_registryd` accepts CLI flags (`--service`, `--remote`) to publish name → channel bindings and optional remote endpoints.
-- `libfutura` caches registry entries with `fipc_register_remote_service()` so clients can resolve handles without synchronous IPC.
+- `svc_registryd` still consumes CLI bootstrap arguments but now requires every datagram to carry an HMAC-SHA256 signature over the service name, timestamp, and nonce.
+Requests without a valid signature return `SRG_ERR_AUTH`.
+- The daemon tracks current and previous keys.
+During a rotation the previous key remains valid until the configured grace window expires, allowing staggered clients to reconnect without interruption.
+- A nonce cache (64 entries) prevents replay within the timestamp tolerance window; timestamps outside ±5 minutes are rejected.
+- `libfutura` and the test harness use `registry_client_set_keys()` to supply the active/previous secrets.
+Lookups and registrations are signed automatically and retried with the previous key when necessary.
-- Future work: expose an FIPC control channel so registry updates propagate dynamically instead of via command-line bootstrap.
+- Future work: expose an FIPC registry control channel so initd can distribute and rotate secrets dynamically instead of relying on CLI bootstrap.

 ---

 ## 4. Security & Capability Ledger
 - Capability tokens remain the primary guard.
-A remote message is accepted only when the destination channel has an identical capability bound.
+Remote messages are accepted only when the destination channel has an identical capability bound, and the binding itself is now authorised via the admin control channel using a shared token plus HMAC over the lease parameters.
-- CRC32 ensures accidental corruption is detected; intentional tampering requires cryptographic transport (WireGuard planned for Phase 5).
+- CRC32 ensures accidental corruption is detected; intentional tampering still motivates a future encrypted transport, but both the control plane and the registry are already authenticated via shared secrets.
 - `netd` never mutates channel metadata—only the kernel may transition a channel between local/remote/system types.
+Admin operations (`cap_bind`, `cap_revoke`, `set_rate`) are signed and verified in `fut_fipc_admin_handle()` before the ledger is updated.

 ---